sametozden/Cordova-Examples/README.md

 This application contents only for Android some Cordova examples listed below.

-- Barcode reader
+- Barcode reader and get barcode value
-- Push notification to phone from web site (with FCM)
+- Push notification to phone from web site (with Firebase Cloud Messaging)
 - Take a photo with camera and save to folder
 - SQLite Example (create database, add, edit and delete records)
-- Vibration
+- Vibration and create path
 - Splash Screen

 ## Requirements